drug-design/course/docs/chapters/adme-case-studies.md

 ### The Action of a Drug

-To understand that, one has to keep in mind that the global action of a drug results of the combination of both pharmacokinetic (ADME) and pharmacodynamic properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/action-drug-dd1975ee'><i class='fa fa-play' aria-hidden='true'></i></button>To understand that, one has to keep in mind that the global action of a drug results of the combination of both pharmacokinetic (ADME) and pharmacodynamic properties.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacodynamic]: The study of the effects of drugs on the body and the relationship between drug concentration and effect.